mathspp/mathspp/pages/02.blog/03.til/070.writing-and-running-tests-in-rust/item.md

 ```

-# How to run a Rust test
+# How to run your Rust tests

 To run your Rust tests, you just use the command `cargo test`.
 That's it!